-Clayton Campbell is a consultant, program manager, and cultural programs designer with 30 years experience developing and managing initiatives that bring communities together, inspire individuals, and foster problem-solving through creativity.
+Clayton Campbell is a consultant, program manager, and cultural programs designer with 30 years experience developing and managing initiatives that help bring communities together; assist and inspire individuals; and foster problem-solving through creative collaborations.

 During his career he has had numerous professional responsibilities including being the Co-Executive Director of the 18th Street Arts Center, Santa Monica, CA, for 15 years; Artist Residency Consultant to United States Artists for 7 years; and President of the International Association of Residential Arts Centres (Res Artis) for 5 years.
 He has been a participant on numerous funding and conference panels for various national and international foundations including the National Endowment for the Arts, the Rockefeller Foundation Bellagio Fellowships, the Rasmuson Foundation, the Durfee Foundation, the Alliance of Artist Communities, and the Los Angeles Department of Cultural Affairs.
 Since 2006 he has been working as a consultant in the field of arts and culture.